Home Home Buyers First Time Home Buyers The Costly Campbell Condos Mistake Most Buyers Overlook

 2000-2012: THE VOLATILITY LESSON

 The early 2000s tech correction and the 2008 financial crisis shook confidence in homeownership across the entire Bay Area.
 Many households in the South Bay chose to keep renting rather than risk buying into a falling market.
 In hindsight, buyers who purchased in Campbell between 2009 and 2012, near the bottom of that cycle, captured some of the strongest appreciation gains of the next decade.
 Fear of short-term volatility kept many renters out of a wealth-building window they never recovered.
+The buyers who looked past the noise and focused on long-term holding costs came out ahead by a margin that was not subtle.

 Rent renews every year, often higher.
 A fixed-rate mortgage does not.
 If you could lock in a monthly payment today and watch it stay the same for 30 years while rents around you keep climbing, how would that change your financial picture?